Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

-\paragraph{Analysis on the quasi-tree:} this part is essentially the only one where reversibility comes into play.
+\paragraph*{Analysis on the quasi-tree} This part is essentially the only one where reversibility comes into play.
 In the reversible case, a comparison argument will show that conditional on the environment, from any vertex, the probability to escape to infinity along the neighbouring "branch" of the quasi-tree is lower bounded by a constant.
-This may not be true in the general model \eqref{eq:model0}.
-Once this is proved, the rest of analysis can be conducted pretty much as is done in \cite{hermon2020universality,hermon2022cutoff, baran2023phase}.
+This may not be true in the general model \eqref{eq:model0}, which is ultimately why cutoff may occur only for typical starting states and why the proof becomes more technical.
+The comparison argument we use is based on Rayleigh's monotonicity principle, a well-known result in Markov chain theory often used to deduce recurrence or transience of a chain given another.
+We show here that a more quantitative use of this result can be used to provide a lower bound on escape probabilities.
+As far as we know, this argument is new and its simplicity seems particularly appealing, especially in settings where a momentum estimate is not available (i.e. the expected change in the distance with the starting state can be negative, the chain does not uniformly tend to drift away to infinity).
+On the other hand, with a uniform lower bound on "escape probabilities", the rest of analysis can be conducted pretty much as done in \cite{hermon2020universality,hermon2022cutoff, baran2023phase}.

 The proof of the entropic concentration notably relies on the use of \emph{regeneration times}, which are times where the chain in the quasi-tree makes a transition for the first and last time.
 In fact, the use of these times goes beyond the entropic concentration phenomenon, so we will spend some time studying the regeneration process.
 In particular, as in \cite{hermon2022cutoff}, our model requires the consideration of an underlying Markov chain.
-We thought useful to introduce the setting of Markov renewal processes to formalize these arguments in a a generic way.
-An important requirement for the proof is the fast mixing of the Markov chain underyling the regeneration process.
-In our case, the law of the environment presents enough independence so that the regeneration chain satisfies Doeblin's condition, which implies the mixing time is $O(1)$.
+We found it useful to introduce the setting of Markov renewal processes to formalize these arguments in a generic way.
+An important requirement for the proof is the fast mixing of the Markov chain underlying the regeneration process.
+In our case, the law of the environment presents enough independence so that the regeneration chain satisfies Doeblin's condition, which implies that the mixing time is $O(1)$.
+This is the third occasion we use reversibility, in a non-essential way.